taustation-fan/players-guide/README.md

 Levels are capped to 25.

-Each block of five levels is called a *tier*, and ascending to a higher tier (so from level 5 to 6, or from 10 to 11) also gives a bonus of 500 bonds.
+Each block of five levels is called a *tier*, and ascending to a higher tier (so from level 5 to 6, or from 10 to 11 etc.) also gives a bonus of 500 bonds.

 Leveling up also gives you access to more missions, which have minimal player levels as prerequisites.